Who’s buying ads in Super Bowl 2020

 Agency: Innocean Worldwide

-Buy: Coca-Cola is returning to the Super Bowl with one 60-second commercial after sitting out of the game in 2019.
+Buy: Coca-Cola returned to the Super Bowl with one 60-second commercial after sitting out of the game in 2019.
 The company is a regular Super Bowl advertiser, but last season opted to run an ad during pre-game—right before the National Anthem—breaking a streak of in-game Super Bowl ads that went back to 2006.

 Agencies: TBWA/Chiat/Day New York